 1. Tooth Sensitivity After a Filling

-A filling is a dental procedure where your dentist removes any tooth decay and fills the space with layered materials, hence the name “filling.”
+A dental filling is a dental procedure where your dentist removes any tooth decay and fills the space with layered materials, hence the name “filling.”
 The procedure itself is relatively painless as your dentist will use a local anesthetic to numb the area around the tooth.
 You may experience tooth sensitivity as the anesthetic wears off, however.

 The discomfort typically lasts a few days to a week.
 Typical symptoms are tooth sensitivity to cold food, drinks and cool air.
 If you experience severe pain, fever, redness or swelling, contact your dentist for treatment.

 Regular cleanings are an essential part of a good oral hygiene routine.
 Although you won’t always experience tooth sensitivity after a cleaning, it isn’t uncommon to feel mild discomfort in the hours or days following your appointment.

 During cleanings, hygienists perform scaling or root planning — the gentle clearing of debris that has built up between the tooth and soft tissues surrounding the tooth.
 This helps with healthy future gum attachment to the tooth instead of debris.
 This may cause gum sensitivity that can up to two weeks.
 You may experience sensitivity after the detailed brushing and medical-grade cleaning agents, too.